emissary-ingress/emissary/docs/topics/running/error-response-overrides.md

 Only one of `text_format`, `json_format`, or `text_format_source` may be provided.

-Custom response bodies are subject to Envoy's AccessLog substitution syntax and variables, see [this document](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-strings) for more information.
+Custom response bodies are subject to Envoy's AccessLog substitution syntax and variables, see [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-strings) for more information.

 ## Simple Response Bodies